BenPyton/ProceduralDungeon/Dungeon-Generator.md

 ### Create a dungeon generator

-The dungeon generator is the actor which generate the dungeon.\
+The dungeon generator is an actor placed in your main level and which generates the dungeon and spawns the room levels.\
 To create one, create a new blueprint, expand "All Classes" and type "DungeonGenerator".

 The dungeon generator don't work directly by itself, you have to [[create data and levels for your rooms|Room Architecture]] first.